-Users of MT4T are supported by a website, which provides the e-books in two file formats: ePub and PDF.
+Users of MT4T are supported by a website, which makes the e-books available in two file formats: EPUB and PDF.
 Some of the e-books are available in both formats, while others, like this e-book, Twitter for Teachers, is available only in PDF.

-Nonetheless, both e-book formats work well on most available e-reader apps.
-For optimum performance, it is suggested that you access the MT4T resources using the SEAMEO INNOTECH Reader, which is designed to work consistently across mobile platforms running Android, Apple (iOS & iPadOS), and Windows.
+Nonetheless, both e-book formats work well on most e-reader apps.
+For optimum performance, it is suggested that you access the MT4T resources using the SEAMEO INNOTECH Reader, which is designed to work consistently across mobile platforms running Android, iOS, and Windows.
 The SEAMEO INNOTECH Reader also provides users with additional features such as creating bookmarks, highlighting important phrases, and even creating drawings or doodles on the e-book pages.
-You can find out more about the other components of the MT4T Resource Kit from the e-Book "MT4T: Mobile Technology for Teachers."
+You can find out more about the other components of the MT4T Resource Kit from the e-book, "MT4T: Mobile Technology for Teachers."

 Unique to the Resource Kit are discussions on using mobile technology to promote higher-order thinking skills (HOTS) and values among both students and teachers.
 Links to teaching and learning resources that promote HOTS have been provided in each e-book.
-Issues related to 21st-century learning such as proper etiquette and digital citizenship are also discussed in several chapters of the e-books.
+Issues related to 21st-century teaching and learning such as proper etiquette and digital citizenship are also discussed in several chapters of the e-books.

-Twitter for Teachers (Apple Mobile Devices | 2nd Edition)
+Twitter for Teachers (Android Mobile Devices | 2nd Edition)

-This e-book "Twitter for Teachers (Apple Mobile Devices | 2nd Edition)" has been updated to include the latest features of Twitter in the iOS platform for Apple mobile devices like iPhones, iPads, and iPod Touch.
+This e-book, "Twitter for Teachers (Android Mobile Devices | 2nd Edition)" has been updated to include the latest features of Twitter in the Android platform for mobile devices like smartphones and tablets.
 The e-book will guide you in using Twitter as a platform to establish and expand your professional learning network, and as a tool to showcase your professional expertise, experience, and accomplishments.
-You can also use this to connect to your other social media accounts, like a WordPress blog site, which you may have.
-This e-book has been customized for end-users of Apple mobile devices, particularly iPads.
-While the screenshots provided were generated using an iPad, the features of the Twitter app do not have significant differences across Apple devices making these applicable for both iPads and iPhones.
+You can also use this to connect to your other social media accounts, like a WordPress blog site which you may have.
+Note that the contents of this e-book have been customized for end-users of Android mobile devices.
+Note further that while the screenshots embedded in this e-book were generated using a tablet, the functionalities of the Twitter app do not have significant differences across Android devices; hence, the instructions contained herein are applicable for both tablets and smartphones.